skeezicsb/PERQmedia/POS_F.15_Amend2/README.md

 ".prqm" format.
 Amendment 3 is expected to be a full (and likely final) rebuild with some additional features and a new full media set.

+## Late breaking news!

+Two more floppies are here that have not yet been integrated into the full
+distribution:  the STUT utility binary (680132-00) and source (680332-00) now let POS F.15 access the tape streamer.
+This means that a tape install option will soon be available for POS F.15, dramatically reducing the floppy swapping madness and greatly simplifying the installation of POS.

+Note that some of the POS G and Accent images come with STUT already loaded;
+this is a backport to the unique POS F.15 branch.
+The _PERQemu_ documentation and F.15 Release Notes have not yet been updated to reflect this new addition.
+The floppies are presented here for early access while development and testing continue.
+Feedback is welcom.
+Enjoy!